-- For technological resources to support your use of Moodle and other online tools, head to the Teaching Remotely at Lake Forest College page or email the Help Desk at email@example.com
+- For technological resources to support your use of Moodle and other online tools, head to the Teaching Remotely at Lake Forest College page or email the Service Desk at email@example.com

 Once you have determined what you can do, think about what you need support to do.
 Reach out to Sean Riedel and Anna Jones (and Scott Schappe, if labs and other experiential issues are involved) and let us know what help you need.
 This could include:

 - Training for the elements of our basic toolkit for online teaching: Moodle, Panopto, Zoom.